 - Cross Carbon Drag

-The handle stem of the Spheros SW is of the same material (machined aluminum) and build quality as that of the more expensive Saragosa SW.
+The handle stem of the Spheros SW is made of the same material (machined aluminum) and has a higher build quality than that of the more expensive Saragosa SW.

-The main difference you will notice is that visually there is a slight bend in the stem which really serves no purpose, however, it is very similar to the more expensive Stella SW design from back in 2008.
+The main difference you will notice is that visually, there is a slight bend in the stem, which serves no purpose; however, it is very similar to the more expensive Stella SW design from back in 2008.

 The main shaft seal is the same as that of the Saragosa SW — are you starting to see a pattern here?
-The continuation of shared parts between the more expensive Saragosa SW and the Spheros SW continues with the graphite rotor.
+Shared parts are continued between the more expensive Saragosa SW and the Spheros SW with the graphite rotor.

-It should be noted that all of the Spheros SW reels have a graphite rotor where the predecessor Spheros FB had a metal rotor on the 14000 and larger models.
-While the graphite is a strong material, it is going to be susceptible to flexing particularly in the larger sizes when under a heavy load.
+It should be noted that all of the Spheros SW reels have a graphite rotor, whereas the predecessor Spheros FB had a metal rotor on the 14000 and larger models.
+While graphite is a strong material, it will be susceptible to flexing, particularly in larger sizes, when under a heavy load.

-Overall the Shimano Spheros SW is a well-constructed reel that has many of the exact same components as the more expensive Saragosa SW reel.
-When it comes to an SW branded reel the thing that is most important is how well sealed it is from the elements.
+Overall, the Shimano Spheros SW is a well-constructed reel with many of the same components as the more expensive Saragosa SW reel.
+When it comes to an SW-branded reel, the most important thing is how well-sealed it is from the elements.

-After looking carefully at the Spheros, it is interesting to see that the waterproofness is on par with that of the Stela SW which is 4x the cost.
-In fact, if you look at the specifications from Shimano they state that the Spheros is as waterproof as the Stella SW.
+After looking carefully at the Spheros, it is interesting that the waterproofness is on par with that of the Stela SW, which is 4x the cost.
+If you look at the specifications from Shimano, they state that the Spheros are as waterproof as the Stella SW.

-One significant upgrade of the new Spheros SW over the previous Spheros FB is the use of the locomotive oscillation system on all models that provides a very even line lay when retrieving.
+One significant upgrade of the new Spheros SW over the previous Spheros FB is the locomotive oscillation system on all models, providing a very even line lay when retrieving.

-So as you can tell so far there does not seem to really be any major differences between the Shimano Saragosa SW and the Shimano Spheros SW reels with one major exception, the drag system.
+So, as you can tell so far, there do not seem to be any major differences between the Shimano Saragosa SW and the Shimano Spheros SW reels, with one major exception: the drag system.

-The Spheros SW reel uses a top stack drag system while the bigger and more expensive Saragosa SW uses a drag system that applies drag pressure to both the top and the bottom of the spool.
-The difference in the drag pressure is minimal and the smoothness and reliability are comparable.
+The Spheros SW reel uses a top stack drag system, while the more extensive and more expensive Saragosa SW uses a drag system that applies drag pressure to both the spool’s top and bottom.
+The difference in drag pressure is minimal, and the smoothness and reliability are comparable.

 Pros